decretist/Dissertation/Chapter2/chapter2.md

 vel conditor fuit, nisi forte quis eum auctorem idcirco dicere velit, quoniam multa ex parte sua sanctorum sententias distinguendo et exponendo in paragraphis suis ponit." @schulte_summa_1965, 5.

+[^b]: Ad intelligentiam dictorum notandum, quod quadruplex est modus faciendi librum.
+Aliquis enim scribit aliena, nihil addendo vel mutando; et iste mere dicitur *scriptor*.
+Aliquis scribit aliena, addendo, sed non de suo; et iste *compilator* dicitur.
+Aliquis scribit et aliena et sua, sed aliena tamquam principalia, et sua tamquam annexa ad evidentiam; et iste dicitur *commentator*, non auctor.
+Aliquis scribit et sua et aliena, sed sua tanquam principalia, aliena tamquam annexa ad confirmationem; et talis debet dici *auctor*.
+(14-15)

+    For someone writes out the words of other men without adding or changing anything, and he is called the scribe [*scriptor*] pure and simple.
+Someone else writes the words of other men, putting together material, but not his own, and he is called the compiler [*compilator*].
+Someone else write the words of other men and also his own, but with those of other men comprising the principle part while his own are annexed merely to make clear the argument, and he is called the commentator [*commentator*], not the author.
+Someone else writes the words of other men and also of his own, but with his own forming the principle part and those of others being annexed merely by way of confirmation, and such a person should be called an author [*auctor*].
+    @kraebel_modes_2019, 98.

+[^c]: Talis fuit Magister, qui sententias suas ponit et Patrum sententiis confirmat.
+Unde vere debet dici auctor huius libri.
+(14-15)

+    Such was the Master [Peter Lombard], who put forward [*ponit*] his own opinions, and confirmed [them] from the opinions of the Fathers.
+Whence he truly ought to be called the author of this book. (trans.
+PLE)

 [^11]: Cf. [@larson_master_2014, 12-13, n30] "My refusal to apply
 the standard label of 'canonical collection' to the *Decretum* is